rdsea/sys4bigml/tutorials/MLServing/README.md

     ...
 ```

-## Open question for student
+## Open questions for studies
-- What is the role of system monitoring on Elastic ML serving?
+- What is the role of observability for Elastic ML serving?
+Can you setup an observability system for this ML serving example?
 - How do we know the current model is outdated then when we should update the serving model or deploy the new one?
 - Should we deploy multiple models for one service (e.g: different requests might be served by different models)?

 ## Issues you may encounter during the tutorial

-- Docker build problem due to broken maven repo
+#### Docker build problem due to broken maven repo
 Replace the link by: <https://repo1.maven.org/maven2/org/postgresql/postgresql/$PGSQL_VERSION/postgresql-$PGSQL_VERSION.jar>

-- Broken link for sbt-launcher while traing ML model
+#### Broken link for sbt-launcher while traing ML model
 Access the predictionIO server using `docker exec`
 ```bash
     $ docker exec -it name_container /bin/bash